bitcoinhodler/glacier/docs/_docs/withdrawal/transaction-construction.md

   ```

 3. Verify transaction construction
-  a.
-On the Q2 computer, repeat step 2 above.
+  a. **On the Q2 computer**, repeat step 2 above.
     i.
-Note: it is important to enter the private keys in the same order on each of the quarantined computers.
+Note: it is important to enter the **private keys** in the same order on each of the quarantined computers.

   b.
-Verify that the “Transaction fingerprint” output by GlacierScript is identical
+Verify that the <span class="warning">"Transaction fingerprint"</span> output by GlacierScript is identical
   on both computers.
 It is possible for malware to exfiltrate bits of the private
   key in the transaction signature by choosing the nonce in a particular way.
   Bitcoin Core generates the nonce deterministically, as a function of a hash of the
   transaction, so we can detect the presence of any environment-specific malware by
   comparing the transaction generated in each quarantined environment.
-  c.
-If there are any discrepancies, do not proceed.
+  c. **If there are any discrepancies, do not proceed**.
 Restart the Withdrawal Protocol
   and seek assistance if discrepancies persist.
 4. Visually hide all critically sensitive data.